Galvashield® XP

 The North Cargo Piers at the Port of Canaveral consist of four wharves that handle bulk cargo such as cement, slag, salt, automobiles, and lumber.
-This project received the ICRI 2007 Project Award.
+This project has received both an ICRI Award of Excellence in 2007 and an ICRI Award of Merit for Longevity in 2017.

 After years of exposure to the corrosive saltwater environment, a major rehabilitation was planned to extend the service life of the busy piers.
 The scope of work included concrete repair and galvanic protection for the piles, pile caps, and the precast deck units with an estimated design service life of 20 years.